Kafū, aged forty-one.

 In the afternoon, I strolled through Asakusa Park.

-Many people accompanied by Yoshiwara prostitutes and their madams were strolling through the park.
+Many people walked through the park accompanied by Yoshiwara courtesans and their matrons.

 June 21st.